Pandemic Orders and industry requirements are regularly updated

 The consultation should be conducted in accordance with any agreed consultation procedures.

-Employers should monitor expert advice as the coronavirus (COVID-19) situation develops (for example from DHHS).
+Employers should monitor expert advice as the coronavirus (COVID-19) situation develops (for example from DH).
 In consultation with employees and any HSRs, employers should review risk controls when there are any changes to hazards and risks, to ensure controls remain effective.